-Volumes used in this protocol are for 75 cm2 flask; proportionally reduce or increase amount of dissociation medium for culture vessels of other sizes.
-T-75 flasks are recommended for subculturing this product.
+Volumes used in this protocol are for 75 cm2 flasks; proportionally reduce or increase amount of dissociation medium for culture vessels of other sizes.
 Remove and discard culture medium.
-Briefly rinse the cell layer with PBS without calcium and magnesium to remove all traces of serum that contains trypsin inhibitor.
+Briefly rinse the cell layer with PBS without calcium and magnesium to remove all traces of serum which contains trypsin inhibitor.
 Add 2.0 to 3.0 mL of Trypsin-EDTA solution to flask and observe cells under an inverted microscope until cell layer is dispersed (usually within 5 to 15 minutes).
 Note: To avoid clumping do not agitate the cells by hitting or shaking the flask while waiting for the cells to detach.
 Cells that are difficult to detach may be placed at 37°C to facilitate dispersal.
 Add 6.0 to 8.0 mL of complete growth medium and aspirate cells by gently pipetting.
 Add appropriate aliquots of the cell suspension to new culture vessels.
 Incubate cultures at 37°C. NOTE: For more information on enzymatic dissociation and subculturing of cell lines consult Chapter 12 in Culture of Animal Cells, a manual of Basic Technique by R. Ian Freshney, 6th edition, published by Alan R. Liss, N.Y., 2010.

-Subculturing Medium Renewal:
+Subculturing Medium

+Renewal:

-Every 2 to 3 days
+2 to 3 days